 | Best for | Fastest timeline, lowest cost | Design quality, long-term durability | Maximum customization, local relationships |

-The figures below reflect a full community build: land acquisition, site infrastructure, five homes, legal setup, and a contingency buffer.
+The figures below reflect the estimate of a full community build.
 All estimates are mid-range for Maryland rural construction as of 2026.
 The low scenario assumes modular homes throughout; the high scenario assumes prefab kit homes for the three larger homes or a local custom builder for all five.